 Goal Setting with CTO – Writing Your First Goals

-This article will teach the steps to define your goals, demonstrate the four essential elements of writing goals, and help you to set your first 3 goals.
+First, you will take the steps to define your goals, learn the four essential elements of writing goals, and then set your first 3 goals.

 Step 1 – Define What your Goals are

-A goal is an end accomplishment which you are willing to work towards achieving.
+A goal is a accomplishment which you are willing to work towards achieving.
 When writing goals, you have to first consider what you want to achieve, and then commit to it.